thiagof-dev/thiagof-dev/README.md

 - 👋 Hi, I’m Thiago Ferreira
 - 👀 I’m interested in VueJs
-- 🌱 I’m currently learning how to be a excelent programmer and still alive
+- 🌱 I’m currently learning how to be a excelent programmer and keep alive
 - 💞️ I’m passioned by the life, sun and sea
 - 📫 I'm currently living in João Pessoa - Brazil